Hyperlexia is a learning disability and condition characterized by early reading and reading beyond what’s common for the child’s age group.

-While you might think this is a good thing, children with hyperlexia typically have below average comprehension and communication skills, which can cause issues.
+While you might think this is a good thing, children with hyperlexia typically have below average reading comprehension and communication skills.

-A Washington DC pediatric speech therapist can help strengthen your child’s speaking and comprehension abilities.
+Our pediatric speech therapists in DC can help strengthen your child’s speaking and comprehension abilities.

 Now, let’s find out more.